BazarganDev/PhoneBook/README.md

 phonebook = r"PATH_TO_CREATE_AND_SAVE_THE_PHONEBOOK_FILE"
 ```

-Set the path to save the file that contains contacts
+Set a path to save the file that contains contacts

 ## Screenshot
 ![phonebook_ss1](https://github.com/BazarganDev/PhoneBook/assets/124906353/75318c9e-9a07-492f-9e3e-64a81563baa0)